freenas/freenas-docs/userguide/sharing.rst

    but which is under 27 characters and does not contain a period.
 In this example, the share is named *backup_user1*.

 #.
-Click the button for "Mac OS X (AFP)" and check the box for
+Click the button for :guilabel:`Mac OS X (AFP)` and check the box
-   "Time Machine".
+   for :guilabel:`Time Machine`.
 If the user will not be using Time Machine, leave the box unchecked.

 #.
-Click the "Ownership" button.
-If the user already exists on the
+Click the :guilabel:`Ownership` button.
+If the user already exists
-   %brand% system, click the drop-down "User" menu to select their user account.
-If the user does not yet exist on the %brand% system, type their name into the "User" field and check the "Create User" checkbox.
-If you want the user to be a member of a group that already exists on the %brand% system, click the drop-down "Group" menu to select the group name.
-If you wish to create a new group to be used by Time Machine users, input the name into the "Group" field and check the "Create Group" checkbox.
+   on the %brand% system, click the drop-down :guilabel:`User` menu to select their user account.
+If the user does not yet exist on the
-   Otherwise, input the same name as the user.
-In the example shown in :numref:`Figure %s <create_tm_auth_user_fig>`, a new user named *user1* will be created, as well as a new group named *tm_backups*.
-Since a new user is being created, this screen prompts for the password for the user to use when accessing the share.
+   %brand% system, type their name into the :guilabel:`User` field and check the :guilabel:`Create User` checkbox.
+If the user will be a member of a group that already exists on the %brand% system, click the drop-down :guilabel:`Group` menu to select the group name.
+To create a new group to be used by Time Machine users, enter the name in the :guilabel:`Group` field and check the :guilabel:`Create Group` checkbox.
+Otherwise, enter the same name as the user.
+In the example shown in :numref:`Figure %s <create_tm_auth_user_fig>`, both a new *user1* user and a new *tm_backups* group will be created.
+Since a new user is being created, this screen prompts for the user password to be used when accessing the share.
 It also provides an opportunity to change the default permissions on the share.
-When finished, click "Return" to return to the screen shown in
+When finished, click :guilabel:`Return` to return to the screen shown in
    :numref:`Figure %s <create_time_machine_share_fig>`.

 #.
-Click the "Add" button.
+Click the :guilabel:`Add` button.
    **If you forget to do this, the share will not be created**.
-   Clicking the "Add" button will add an entry to the "Name" frame with the name that was entered in "Share name".
+   Clicking the :guilabel:`Add` button adds an entry to the :guilabel:`Name` frame with the name that was entered in :guilabel:`Share name`.

-If you wish to configure multiple authenticated or Time Machine shares, repeat for each user, giving each user their own "Share name" and "Ownership".
-When finished, click the "Next" button twice, then the "Confirm" button to create the shares.
+To configure multiple authenticated or Time Machine shares, repeat for each user, giving each user their own :guilabel:`Share name` and :guilabel:`Ownership`.
+When finished, click the :guilabel:`Next` button twice, then the :guilabel:`Confirm` button to create the shares.
 The Wizard automatically creates a dataset for each share with the correct ownership and starts the AFP service so the shares are immediately available.
-The new shares are also added as entries to :menuselection:`Sharing --> Apple (AFP)`.
+The new shares are also added to :menuselection:`Sharing --> Apple (AFP)`.